kbetoacero/simple_shell/README.md

 + use "exit" or "ctr + D" to close the program
 + use "cd" to navigate
 + use ls, pwd, with arguments

+The shell work in interactive mode:
+$ ./kbsh

+The shell also works in non-intercative mode:
+$ echo "/bin/ls" | ./kbsh

 ## C Functions and Syscalls Utilized
 ```